 Where Does Yerba Mate Come From?

-As popular as tea or coffee in other parts of the world, yerba mate has long been known by South American natives as “the drink of the gods”, a beverage believed to combine the benefits of chocolate, coffee, and tea.
+As popular as tea or coffee in other parts of the world, the yerba mate plant (Ilex paraguariensis), a member of the holly family, has long been known by South American natives as “the drink of the gods”, a beverage believed to combine the benefits of chocolate, coffee, and tea.
 It grows in areas such as northern Argentina, southern Brazil, Uruguay, and Paraguay.
+The type of yerba mate drunk in Brazil is known as chimarrao.

 Even though yerba is found growing in the wild as a perennial shrub, the demand for yerba mate tea means that there is widespread commercial cultivation too.
 In Argentina, yerba mate is so popular that five hundred million dollars worth is consumed in the country each year.